polynomal/polynomal-rails/README.md

 ## Description

-The Polynomal gem aggregates and collects custom metrics in addition to metrics from multiple processes.
+The Polynomal gem aggregates and collects custom metrics in addition to metrics from multiple processes such as Sidekiq, Ruby Garbage Collection, ActiveRecord, ActionView, and more.
 Metrics are exported to Polynomal where they can be graphed, analyzed, and acted on.

 ## Installation